audioxide/data/data/posts/20160323-reviews-iggy-pop-post-pop-depression.md

   work, but I can't shake a lingering sense of disappointment that all the talent involved couldn’t culminate in something more substantial.
 week: 46
+blurb: For the most part Post Pop Depression settles on a clean, crisp, Homme-y tone that’s easy on the ears and not very memorable.
+It’s a solid work, but with a lingering sense of disappointment that all the talent involved couldn’t create something more substantial.
 ---
 author: ANDRÉ
 review: The emergence of old age must be a surreal reality for rock stars,